-(Fall; Clark) Wittgenstein Seminar: While Ludwig Wittgenstein's philosophy was focused primarily on "the nature of meaning," his approach and personality had an almost mesmerizing effect on Cambridge philosophy.
-Bertrand Russell once said that Wittgenstein was "the most perfect example of a genius traditionally conceived that I ever knew....passionate, profound, intense, and dominating...with a kind of purity which I have never known equaled except by G.E.Moore."
-In this course we will look carefully and critically at Wittgenstein's philosophical development from its beginnings with Russell and Moore.
-We will consider both the early and later phases of Wittgenstein's philosophy, but give greater attention to the later work.
-We will also reflect on Wittgenstein's thought as an influence on thinkers such as W.V.
-Quine and Jerrold J. Katz.

-(Spring; Warenski) Metaphysics: The Developing Tradition: This course is an advanced-level introduction to metaphysics, one of the oldest and most diverse areas of philosophy.
-Metaphysics might be described as the philosophical investigation of the fundamental nature and structure of reality.
-The questions of metaphysics are basic philosophical questions such as, What exists?
-What is the nature of causation?
-Is time real?
-Could things have been different than the way they are?
-Is reality, generally, different from how things appear to be?
-In this course, we will examine the historical origins of these questions and how history has shaped current philosophical debate.

-The topic changes.
-Prerequisite: two philosophy courses or permission of the instructor.

-- 462. Philosophy of Language (Not offered in 2009-10).
+PHL-462.
+Philosophy of Language.
 An examination of key concepts in the philosophy of language, such as truth, meaning, reference, definite descriptions, names, demonstratives, and propositional attitudes.
 The fundamental question: How does language connect us to the world?
-Prerequisite: two philosophy courses or permission of the instructor. - 474.
-Advanced Biomedical Ethics (Spring; Staff).
+Prerequisite: two philosophy courses or permission of the instructor.

+PHL-474.
+Advanced Biomedical Ethics (Spring; Philpott).
 An advanced historically based introduction to biomedical ethics.
 Among the subjects treated will be the relationship between bioethics and traditional medical ethics, the evolution of the discourse, core concepts, models, theories and organizational infrastructure of bioethics, including IRBs and ethics committees.
 The course is designed to serve as a foundation for graduate work in bioethics and to fulfill the required knowledge competencies recommended by the American Society of Bioethics and Humanities in its 1998 report Core Competencies for Health Care Ethics Consultation.
-Prerequisite: two philosophy courses or permission of the instructor. - 476.
+Prerequisite: two philosophy courses or permission of the instructor.

+PHL-476.
 Philosophy of Law.
-(Fall; Zaibert) An advanced course in jurisprudence.
+(Spring; Zaibert) An advanced course in jurisprudence.
 Primary topics include: the nature of law and legal reasoning in general; the nature of criminal law, including both the role of excuses in the criminal law and the aims and justification of criminal punishment; and the nature of tort law, including both the relationship between negligence and liability and the relationship between causation and liability.
-Prerequisite: one philosophy course or permission of the instructor. - 480.
-Foundations of Mathematics (Not offered 2009-10) (cross-listed with MTH 480).
+Prerequisite: one philosophy course or permission of the instructor.

+PHL-480.
+Foundations of Mathematics (Not offered 2010-11) (cross-listed with MTH 480).
 An advanced course in logic, covering propositional and predicate logic, Gödel's completeness theorem, and introducing recursion theory.
-For a current course description and information about prerequisites, consult the Mathematics Department catalogue. - 490-493.
+For a current course description and information about prerequisites, consult the Mathematics Department catalogue.

+PHL-295H/296H.
+Philosophy Honors Independent Project 1 & 2.

+PHL-490-493.
 Independent Study (Fall, Winter, Spring).
 Selected topics in philosophy.
-Prerequisite: Permission of the instructor. - 498/499.
+Prerequisite: Permission of the instructor.

+PHL-498/499.
 Honors Thesis (Fall, Winter).
 Substantial two-term written project on a specific philosophical topic, under the direction of an advisor, culminating in an honors thesis.
 Philosophy 498 carries 0 credits.
-Upon completion of Philosophy 499 the student receives two course credits.
+Upon completion of PHL-499 the student receives two course credits.
 Normally taken in the senior year.
-WS.